Cancer Education Management in Underrepresented and Diverse Communities, CERT

 Admission

 The Department of Education Policy, Organization and Leadership carefully considers all applicants for graduate study.
 Interested applicants should start at the College of Education Graduate Programs website.
 The quality of the applicant's undergraduate and graduate training and grade point average are primary considerations.
 Other important factors evaluated include the three letters of recommendation and statement of purpose.
-International applicants must submit a TOEFL score.
+International applicants are required to submit proof of English proficiency.
+Specific requirements and waiver options are listed on the Graduate College website.

 Facilities and Resources